curveball/cors/README.md

 app.use(cors());
 ```

-When manually providing CORS options, here are few options and how it should look
+When manually providing CORS options, this is how it should look:

 ```
 app.use(cors({